jskrnbindra/html-escape-unescape/README.md

 ## But that's not it, there's more

 #### Escape/Unescape strings multiple times
-Sometimes you have a need to escape a string multiple times.
+Sometimes you need to escape a string multiple times.
 Consider the following case:
 ```typescript
 let str = "&amp;lt;strong&amp;gt;Yo&amp;lt;/string&amp;gt;";
 ```